takelley1/linux-notes/networking.md

 ### Mail filtering

-- `egrep -o 'from=<.*>' /var/log/maillog | sort -u` = Filter sending addresses from maillog.
+- `grep -Eo 'from=<.*>' /var/log/maillog | sort -u` = Filter sending addresses from maillog.

 ### Postfix whitelists

-1. Add line to `/etc/postfix/main.cf`:
+1. Add line to */etc/postfix/main.cf*:
    ```bash
    mynetworks = /postfix-whitelist
    ```
-1. Populate `/postfix-whitelist` with IPs.
+1. Populate */postfix-whitelist* with IPs.
 1. Run `postmap /postfix-whitelist && systemctl restart postfix`.
-1. Now only the IPs in `/postfix-whitelist` will be permitted to use the postfix server as an smtp relay.
+1. Now only the IPs in */postfix-whitelist* will be permitted to use the postfix server as an smtp relay.

 ---